UniMath/agda-unimath/src/foundation/inverse-sequential-diagrams.lagda.md

   iterate n right-shift-inverse-sequential-diagram
 ```

-### Left shifting a inverse sequential diagram
+### Left shifting an inverse sequential diagram

-We can **left shift** a inverse sequential diagram of types by padding it with
+We can **left shift** an inverse sequential diagram of types by padding it with
 the [terminal type](foundation.unit-type.md) `unit`.

 ```agda